jnewcs/hogar-nazaret/_carousel_highlights/en/welcome.md

 always_show: true
 creation_date: 2016-04-10T12:00:00.000+00:00
 ---
-Our mission is to offer a safe home and loving care to children that have been victims of abuse or neglect.
-We provide for all of their needs, as a loving family does: medical and mental health care, educational and social guidance, recreation, and lots of love.
+Our mission is to offer a safe home, personal care, nutrition, education, medical services, transportation, recreation, and social and psychological services to girls and boys who are victims of abuse or neglect.
+We provide for all their needs with lots of LOVE.